alexmaco/rust-workshop/README.md

 ### Passing Functions and Closures

+Functions and closures can be passed around as arguments:

 ```rust
 // a function can take an argument, that is another function !
 // (note: we cannot name the type of a function, so we use trait bounds)